Skip to content

 Risk Management

-Risk management is a critical CTA competency.
-The review board evaluates whether you can proactively identify risks in a scenario, assess their probability and impact, and propose concrete mitigation strategies.
+The review board evaluates whether candidates can identify risks in a scenario, assess their probability and impact, and propose concrete mitigation strategies.
 Candidates who only address risks when prompted score lower than those who weave risk awareness throughout their architecture.

 Risk Categories